MacBook Pro trackpad not working? Here’s how to fix it

 Why is my MacBook trackpad suddenly not working?

-A sudden trackpad malfunction can be due to software glitches, outdated macOS, or conflicts with third-party apps.
+Your MacBook trackpad is suddenly not working due to software glitches, outdated macOS, or conflicts with third-party apps.